aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-err-trk-thold 1``

-Gives the threshold value of bit error count per frame that the error tracker has to dump.
+Give the threshold value of bit error count per frame that the error tracker has to dump.

 .. _sim-sim-no-legend: